Roachford (album)

 Roachford is the debut album by British band Roachford, released in 1988 on Columbia Records.
-It includes the single "Cuddly Toy", which reached number four in the UK Singles Chart and number 25 on the US Billboard Hot 100 in 1989, becoming the band's biggest hit on both charts.
+It includes the single "Cuddly Toy", which reached number four on the UK Singles Chart and number 25 on the US Billboard Hot 100 in 1989, becoming the band's biggest hit on both charts.

 Track listing

 All tracks written and arranged by Andrew Roachford.